yoshida-lab/XenonPy/docs/source/tutorial/3-visualization.rst

 a monotonic decrease or increase pattern would appear in a linearly dependent descriptor.
 On the other hand, irrelevant descriptors might exhibit no specific patterns.

-You can test-run using this sample code:
+You can test run using this sample code:

     https://github.com/yoshida-lab/XenonPy/blob/master/samples/visualization.ipynb